The writer has a Master's Degree in Economics. She enjoys researching and writing about economic and business issues.

 It seems that everywhere in Vietnam, people constantly talk about how to get rich.
 Indeed, with Vietnam’s astonishingly growing economic pie, opportunities to make money are ubiquitous, and the stories of new wealth are rampant.
 For example, the recent aggressive real estate development projects have sky-rocketed the price of land in many cities all over the country, making many people rich overnight.
 Realtors and land hoarders earn a fair amount of profits thanks to information asymmetry and rife speculation in Vietnam.
 In addition, people with sought-after skills can land jobs that pay several times higher than the national average.

-In addition, if a nation borrows too much debt from foreign countries, it becomes dependent on the foreign countries’ economy.
-Thus, any changes in the other countries’ policies or currencies can have a direct impact on the debtor nation.
+In addition, if a nation borrows too much debt from foreign countries, it becomes dependent on foreign economies.
+Thus, any changes in other countries’ policies or currencies can have a direct impact on the debtor nation.
 From 2001 to 2015, Vietnam’s foreign debts increased five times, borrowing mainly from the World Bank, Japan, and the Asia Development Bank.

 Corruption is not news in Vietnam.
 According to the Transparency International in 2017, the country was among the poorest performing countries in terms of transparency, ranking 107 among 180 nations with a score of 35 out of 100.
 According to the 2017 Provincial Competitiveness Index compiled by VCCI Vietnam in collaboration with USAID, 53% of companies surveyed stated that they had to make unofficial payments for customs procedures.